𝟭𝟬𝗫 = $$$

 How to Facilitate Exponential Growth

-There can be many various catalysts and unique paths to any one startup’s exponential growth, but every successfully fast-growing company requires these elements:
+There can be many various catalysts and unique paths to any one startup’s exponential growth, but every successfully fast-growing company requires these seven elements:

 In his book Exponential Organizations, Salim Ismail talks about a Massive Transformative Purpose*.
 He discusses how purpose is greater than strategy.
 Strategy can be confined by market forces or internal resources while purpose pushes people to extraordinary limits in the pursuit of meaningfulness.